 The Delphix Engine does not protect against data loss originating at the hypervisor or SAN layers.

 For more information refer to, Optimal Storage Configuration Parameters for the Delphix Engine.

 Delphix Storage Options

 There are two types of data that Delphix stores on disk which must be stored on NTFS volumes: :

-- Delphix Engine System Disk Storage: This is the system boot drive.
+- Delphix Engine System Disk Storage: which is the system boot drive.